aybehrouz/argennon/gfm/avm.md

     ![equation](https://latex.codecogs.com/gif.latex?\inline&space;x) instead of ![equation](https://latex.codecogs.com/gif.latex?\inline&space;D).

 We use a ZK-EDB for storing the AVM heap.
-We include the commitment of the current state of this DB in every block of the Algorand blockchain, so ZK-EDB servers need not be trusted servers.
+We include the commitment of the current state of this DB in every block of the Argennon blockchain, so ZK-EDB servers need not be trusted servers.

 Every page of AVM heap will be stored with a key of the form: `applicationID|pageIndex` (the `|` operator concatenates two numbers).
 Nodes do not keep a full copy of the AVM heap and for validating block certificates or emulating the AVM (